JCMexplains/writing-for-success-2023/textbook.md

 never been to their new home, the cat was able to track down its former owners.
 A dog in my neighborhood can predict when its master is about to have a seizure.
-It makes sure that he does not hurt himself during an epileptic fit. **Compared to many animals, our own senses are almost dull.**
+It makes sure that he does not hurt himself during an epileptic fit. **Compared to many animals, our own senses are almost dull**.

 The last sentence of this paragraph is the topic sentence.
 It draws on specific examples (a cat that tracked down its owners and a dog that can